 - How we fit into the bigger picture – working with other people e.g. teachers, parents and psychiatrists

 - Identifying and working with developmental trauma in art

 - Helping clients of all ages to become ‘unblocked’ and try some creativity

 - Interpretation and use of symbols – the many potential meanings of what we draw

 - Myths, archetypes and mandalas – unifying the male, female and shadow in all of us.
 The symbolism of Carl Jung

 - The Hero’s Journey – life cycles and stages according to Joseph Campbell

 - Being Present in the room – the attuned client-led world of Violet Oaklander

 There is some reading set between the weekends as well as some reflective exercises, and you are encouraged to present a client to the group at some point, but there is no written work during this course.
 You can use it as Continuing Personal Development (suitable for BACP and UKCP) or purely as a way of looking after yourself.
 If you would like the Certificate, we need you to do 50 hours of client work that includes art – there is no deadline for these hours, take as long as you need.
 We can suggest suitably qualified supervisors and personal therapists to support you in your work.

 The cost is £1680 paid before the first module or £1750 payable in instalments.
 A non refundable deposit of £250 from the above amount is required at the time of booking.
-Contact Jill for the next available dates – our venue is in Ealing, West London.
+Dates announced January 2019 for later that year in Ealing – sign up to newsletter to get notified.